coolbutuseless/pacman/README.md

 to R itself, please get in touch!**

 ## Limitation - Flickering Cursor

+The cursor icon in an `{eventloop}` window will flicker because of some hard-coded behaviour in R's double-buffered `x11()` graphics device.

 `{eventloop}` makes use of the `x11()` graphics device with a double-buffered backend based on Cairo  (`x11(type = 'dbcairo')`).